ECB publishes legal framework for the Eurosystem Collateral Management System (ECMS)

 Figure 2 – ECB: ECMS operational flows Available here.Show Footnote

-Operationally, migration to ECMS is set to take a “big bang” approach on 18 November 2024.
-As the ECB states:
+Operationally, migration to ECMS is set to take a “big bang” approach as part of its go-live.
+As the ECB states (certainly as part of the original planned start):

 “This means that all interaction related to collateral management between national central banks and their communities (counterparties, central securities depositories and triparty agents) will be carried out using the ECMS from the migration date onwards.